Updated: May 1st, 2021

 Fairmont Banff Springs

 When it comes to luxury hotels in Banff, the Fairmont Banff Springs is the clear winner.
 Not only is it a luxury hotel, but it’s also an icon of Banff.
 Whether you stay here or not, it’s an absolute must-visit, even if you just see it from the outside.
 Known also as the Banff Castle, this stunning hotel is surrounded by mountains and trees.
-It’s a little bit further from downtown Banff than other hotels, but it’s really just a 3-minute drive or a shuttle bus away.
 This is the most expensive option in Banff, with costs ranging from about $400/night and up.
 We had a date night here once and it really was beautiful.
 There’s just something about the history of it all.
-Plus, the outdoor hot pools are great for relaxing and breakfast, although very expensive, was one of the best we’ve had.
-However, there are some things we didn’t like as well.
-First off, our room only had one little tiny window with mountain views.
-Because this hotel is quite old, it wasn’t designed with the bigger windows of a modern hotel.
-It also wasn’t designed for the electronic life we all live now, as there were very few plugins to charge our cameras and phones.
-Another downfall is that despite paying hundreds of dollars per night on a room, you also have to pay approximately $30/night for parking if you have your own vehicle.
-We often joke that the pricier the hotel, the more added fees there are as well.
-Still, if you’re willing to shell out the big bucks for a few nights in the Fairmont, then perhaps those added fees don’t mean much.
-Either way, it’ll be a night to remember.
+Plus, it’s one of the best options for hotels in Banff with private hot tubs.
+However, one of the downfalls is that everything here, including the parking, is quite expensive.
+At the same time, if you have the budget for spending some nights here, perhaps those things don’t matter.

 The Rimrock Resort Hotel